ericasaywhat/ExercisesInC/homeworks/homework09.md

 2) What does the gcc flag `-lpthread` do?

-The `-lpthread` flag compiles the Pthread library in gcc.
+The `-lpthread` flag links the Pthread library in gcc so that the program will compile.

 3) What does the argument of `pthread_exit` do?